deepaksood619/deepaksood619.github.io/docs/management/growth-hacking.md

 ## Social+ companies

-products that serve a purpose but also meet our need for belonging to a community
+Products that serve a purpose but also meet our need for belonging to a community

-But what exactlyisa social+ company?
-To put it simply, it's a company for which social engagement is aninextricablecomponent of the product.
+But what exactly is a social+ company?
+To put it simply, it's a company for which social engagement is an inextricable component of the product.
 That is to say that if you removed the social element, the product would cease to make sense.

 Social+Gaming --Social+ games like [Fortnite](https://www.fastcompany.com/90315238/the-best-new-social-network-may-surprise-you) have all but replaced social networks for many players.
 While the game is certainly fun to play, it's the social aspect -- including in-game events like concerts -- that entices more than [31.3 million](https://www.rockpapershotgun.com/the-epic-games-store-is-still-mostly-about-fortnite) people to play the game each day.
 If the gaming industry seems like an obvious example, it's only because it nailed social+ first